 An MOU was established in 2010 between the FRA, Authority, USACE, and USEPA (FRA et al. 2010) regarding integration of NEPA, CWA Section 404, and Rivers and Harbors Act Section 14 processes.
-In addition, the Authority and FRA entered into a Section 106 Programmatic Agreement with the California State Historic Preservation Officer in 2011 to establish the process for considering impacts on historic properties during project-level environmental reviews.
+In addition, the Authority and FRA entered into a Section 106 Programmatic Agreement with the California State Historic Preservation Officer and the Advisory Council on Historic Preservation in 2011 to establish the process for considering impacts on historic properties during project-level environmental reviews.
+The Section 106 Programmatic Agreement was amended and extended in 2021, and the Surface Transportation Board has been added as an invited signatory to the Programmatic Agreement.
 An MOU was established between the Authority and the State Water Resources Control Board regarding items that would require a Complete Application for CWA Section 401 Certification and/or Waste Discharge Requirements, the delineation of nonfederal wetlands and other surface waters of the state that are not waters of the U.S., and any future amendments to the existing State Water Resources Control Board requirements regarding applications and delineation methods.

 Table 2-26 shows the major environmental reviews, permits, and approvals that may be required for the project.
 The table identifies each agency's status as a NEPA cooperating agency or CEQA responsible agency.
-As a state agency, the Authority is exempt from local permit requirements; however, to coordinate construction activities with local jurisdictions, the Authority plans to pursue local permits as part of construction processes consistent with local ordinances.
-The agencies identified in the table are anticipated to rely on the EIR/EIS documents to support their permitting and approval processes.
+As a state agency, the Authority is exempt from local permit requirements; however, to better coordinate construction activities with local jurisdictions, the Authority plans to pursue local construction and access permits where practicable and consistent with the terms of the Authority's applicable contracts.
+These local permits may include those related to street closures and traffic detours, and street and utility improvements and relocations.
+The agencies identified in the table are anticipated to rely on the EIR/EIS to support their permitting and approval processes.
 Other approvals may require new specific documentation.